Did terrorists land from moon, EU lawmakers ask Pakistan

 India revoked Jammu and Kashmir's special status on August 5.

 Pakistan has been trying to internationalise the Kashmir issue but India has asserted that the abrogation of Article 370 was its "internal matter".
-New Delhi also asked Islamabad to accept the reality and stop its anti-India rhetoric.
+New Delhi also asked Islamabad to accept reality and stop its anti-India rhetoric.

-India has defended imposition of restrictions in the Kashmir Valley on the grounds that they were put to prevent Pakistan from creating more mischief through proxies and terrorists.
+India has defended the imposition of restrictions in the Kashmir Valley on the grounds that they were put to prevent Pakistan from creating more mischief through proxies and terrorists.